Updated 5/6: COVID-19 in Arizona

 Coronaviruses are a family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The most recently discovered coronavirus causes coronavirus disease COVID-19.
 The Center for Disease Control and Prevention lists symptoms, how it spreads, and how to prevent and treat.

 COVID-19 in Arizona

-1,289 cases and 24 deaths are reported as of March 31 by the Arizona Department of Health Services.
+9,707 cases and 426 deaths are reported as of May 6 by the Arizona Department of Health Services which updates their site daily.
+You can see it here.
 The state is deemed “widespread” for community spread and has made the following recommendations: